 The Prelude Orchestra

 With conductor Andy Masters, for string players grades 4 - 9, works to refine basic orchestral playing skills and string techniques.

-With conductor Beth Mazur Wood for string players in grades 3-8, providing young players with their first orchestral experience, focusing on playing technique, sight-reading, scales, and auditioning skills.
+With conductor Daryl Silberman for string players in grades 3-8, providing young players with their first orchestral experience, focusing on playing technique, sight-reading, scales, and auditioning skills.
 Primo members receive more individual attention and mentoring than is usually possible in a large orchestral setting.